rackerlabs/docs-dedicated-networking/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Remove the monitor rule from the specified node.

 .. note::

    This operation does not remove the monitor from the load balancer configuration.

+   When a monitor-rule is deleted, all monitors associated to the node will be deleted as well.
 ::

     DELETE /nodes/{nodeId}/monitor-rule